 Access to your information, correction and deletion- your rights

 The GDPR grants you the right to access particular personal data that we hold about you.
 You, therefore, have the right to request a copy of the information that we hold about you.
-If you would like a copy of some or all of your personal information, please email or write to us at the following address: Katy Anderson, Member Services Co-Ordinator at .
+If you would like a copy of some or all of your personal information, please email or write to us at the following address: Sharon McLoughlin, Member Services Co-Ordinator at .

 We shall respond promptly to any such request and in any event, within one month from the point of receiving the request and all necessary information from you.
 In certain circumstances, we may make a small charge for this service.
 Our formal response will include details of the personal data we hold about you, including the following: